Frequently Asked Questions:

 November to December

 Chilly to Cold.
-Day time around 20 -25 degree & night around 10-15 degree Celsius
+Day time around 20 -25 degrees & night is around 10-15 degrees Celsius

 logo